leon4rd/test/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## I wouldn't buy anything with velcro.
+It's a total rip-off.